-For Fiscal Year 2017-2018, the Council received \$20 million in utility tax receipts and recaptured \$200,000 as a result of performance agreement repayments.
+For Fiscal Year 2018-2019, the Council received \$20 million in utility tax receipts and recaptured \$335,000 as a result of performance agreement repayments.
 Transfers out of the fund for program administration and GIS totaled \$460,000.

-GOVERNOR'S CLOSING FUND
+CLOSING FUND

-The Governor's Closing Fund ("Closing Fund") was created in 2006 when additional, more flexible funding was needed to assist with high impact economic development projects.
+The Closing Fund ("Closing Fund") was created in 2006 when additional, more flexible funding was needed to assist with high impact economic development projects.
 Funding was originally dependent on annual appropriations from the General Assembly, which included an initial \$7 million for FY 06-07 and a second \$7 million for FY 07-08, but additional appropriations were limited in some years.
 To meet the need for adequate funding for economic development projects, and "to provide maximum flexibility to encourage the creation of new jobs and capital investment," the General Assembly voted to give the Council the authority to "transfer economic development funds at its disposal to the Closing Fund."
 This provision was first included in the General Appropriations Bill for Fiscal Year 2009-2010 in Proviso 40.30.
 Transfers must be approved by a majority vote of the Council members in a public meeting.
+The Council did not use this authority in 2019.

-For Fiscal Year 2017-2018, the Council received \$35.9 million in appropriations and the Council transferred \$7 million to the Closing Fund out of other Council funds to assist with major economic development projects.
-An additional \$300,000 was recaptured as a result of performance agreement repayments, bringing total funding for the year to \$43.2 million.
-Partially offsetting these receipts was an interagency loan to Public Railways that will be repaid in future years.
+For Fiscal Year 2018-2019, the Council received \$24 million in appropriations and an additional \$53,248 was recaptured as a result of performance agreement repayments.
+There is still an outstanding interagency loan to the Department of Commerce's Division of Public Railways ("Public Railways") that will be repaid in future years.